 This recipe is adapted from one I found on allrecipes.com well over a decade ago.
-I have been making it so long, my family thinks it is my recipe… now the secret is out, shoot!
-I bring it every Thanksgiving (in the shape of a pumpkin).
+It is now one of my signature bakes.
+I bring it every Thanksgiving (in the shape of a pumpkin.
 We have it on Christmas morning with our egg casserole.
 I use it as gifts for the holidays, hostess gifts, thank you gifts, etc… This recipe is an absolute winner!
 You will never buy a slice at Starbucks again.

 I will warn you, the first time I made it, it exploded in my oven.
 It is too much batter for 2 regular loaf pans.
 It REALLY rises in the oven.
 I usually make 3 mini loaves (as gifts) and 1 regular loaf (for me).